-Panglao Island has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay in Panglao Bohol to fit the needs of budget backpackers and luxury travelers.
+Panglao in Bohol has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend:

 Donatela Hotel is the best luxury accommodation on Panglao Island.
 The hotel offers a private beach area, swimming pool, restaurant, and pool bar.
 There is a garden villa, pool villa, family villa, and honeymoon villa available at Donatela Hotel.
 The rooms are air-conditioned featuring a balcony, flat-screen tv, dining area, tea/coffee maker, mini-bar, private bathroom, bathtub, and plunge pool.
 They can also help you to organize scuba diving, snorkeling, and other activities.
 Great for families, friends, and couples.